Science Fun @Home

 This happens via a process called capillary action.

-The water travels up the tiny gaps in the fibres of the paper towel similar to how water travels up trees from the roots to the leaves.
+The water travels up the tiny gaps in the fibres of the paper towel.
+This is similar to how water travels up trees from the roots to the leaves.

 Try different colour combinations using the food colouring.

 Can you make teal, brown or lime green?

 Bi-carb and vinegar

 - Bicarbonate of soda (bi-carb)

 - Bubble bath or dish washing liquid (optional)